aliasgar1978/nettoolkit/docs/u_doc/j2config/j2_step2_customize.rst

     custom_modules = {module1, }						## add more modules as necessary, after import

     # -------------------------------------------------------------------------------------------------------------
-    # Add all custom classes and modules to PrepareConfig object instance using below methods.
+    # Fork in all custom classes and modules to PrepareConfig object instance using below methods.
     # -------------------------------------------------------------------------------------------------------------
     PrCfg.custom_class_add_to_filter(**custom_classes)
     PrCfg.custom_module_methods_add_to_filter(*custom_modules)